-One of Wales’s best-known Welsh cakes company, Fabulous’ Cardiff shops are closed currently, however their popular produce can still be purchased online and delivered to your door.
+One of Wales’s best-known Welsh cakes company, Fabulous have a shop in Cardiff, however their popular produce can also be purchased online and delivered to your door.
 Using a traditional recipe and the best ingredients, including Welsh butter and free range Welsh eggs, the cakes are griddled in small batches to ensure a freshly baked taste.

 Piece of (Welsh) cake

 If you’re a budding baker, you can make your own tasty sweet treats by using one of our perennially popular Welsh cakes and bara brith recipes.
 Why not organise your own virtual bake-off on 1 March with friends?

 Alternatively, if you’re more of a beginner in the kitchen and not great with tricky weighing scales, or your heart shaped cutters seem to be missing, then buy a Welsh cake baking kit delivered to your door.
 The kit contains all of the dry ingredients (ready measured) you need to make delicious Welsh cakes.

 In addition to their wonderful tasting tours of Cardiff’s thriving food scene, Loving Welsh Food also offer online experiences, a delicious way of connecting with friends, family and meeting new people from the comfort of your own home.
 Sit back and relax while enjoying some fabulous Welsh food and drink, Welsh culture and much more!